UK PM Boris Johnson to face grilling over lockdown parties | DW | 26.01.2022

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-The UK Prime Minister will face questions in Parliament over a string of parties at his Downing Street offices during COVID lockdowns.
+The UK Prime Minister is facing questions in Parliament over a string of parties at his Downing Street offices during COVID lockdowns.
 With police now investigating, the findings of an internal inquiry are also imminent.

 Johnson, who was himself hospitalized with COVID in 2020, is facing mounting public and political outrage over alleged parties held during lockdown

-Prime Minister Boris Johnson will face heated opposition from lawmakers in Parliament on Wednesday, as the backlash over the "partygate" scandal grows.
+Prime Minister Boris Johnson is facing heated opposition from lawmakers in Parliament on Wednesday, as the backlash over the "partygate" scandal grows.

 A much-anticipated report is also expected to be released on Wednesday that will determine whether he or members of his staff broke rules during coronavirus lockdowns.